omegaab04/omegaab04/README.md

 Oh yeah.
 I also **love** Quant Finance.
 Watch this space for my future **open-source** trading strategiesðŸ“ˆ.

-_"A human who stops learning after learning everything is a foolish one."_
+_"A human who stops learning, after thinking they've learnt everything is a foolish one."_